 Create Discovery Service for NCache Clients in AKS

-Inside an AKS cluster, every pod is assigned a dynamic IP address that is unknown to every other pod.
-To make sure that your client application creates a connection with NCache servers successfully, you need a service that exposes NCache deployment pod's IP address for your application.
-So you need to create a headless discovery service whose purpose is to give client application access to the pods running the cache service inside the Azure Kubernetes cluster.
+Inside an AKS cluster, every pod is assigned with a dynamic IP address that is unknown to every other pod.
+To make sure that your client application creates a connection with NCache servers successfully, you need a service that exposes the NCache deployment pod's IP address for your application.
+So you need to create a headless discovery service that gives client application access to the pods running the cache service inside the Azure Kubernetes cluster.

 Create Discovery Service YAML File